2024

 In June 2022, the Ministry of Digital Development of the Russian Federation sent a letter to 58 key state corporations, in which it indicated the need to conduct an information security audit.
 According to the appeal, which Kommersant got acquainted with, any specialized organizations certified by the FSTEC and the FSB can be involved in assessing the level of security of IT systems.

-According to the press service of the Ministry of Digital Development, companies need to hold information security audit events before July 1, 2022.
+According to the press service of the Ministry of Ministry of Digital Development, companies need to hold information security audit events before July 1, 2022.
 The department stressed that the letter is not a Ministry of Digital Development requirement, but is sent in pursuance of the decree of the President of the Russian Federation "On additional measures to ensure information security of the Russian Federation."

 As a result of the holding of events by companies, information will be sent to the government, which will be taken into account when developing and implementing measures aimed at ensuring the safety of the functioning of Russia's information resources, the ministry stressed. |